Frequently Asked Question

 Once the manuscript is deemed appropriate by the editor in the initial assessment, it will be sent for review to two independent reviewers.
 This is the timeframe that we cannot control - some reviewers return their works faster than others, as they are independent scholars who do not formally work for JPU.
 However, we aim to achieve the first editorial decision within 3 months since your submission has been verified by our administrator team.
 You can always check the status of your submission by logging in to your account.

 The below statistic based on our performance in 2022 may give you the best indication:

-- average days from submission to editorial processing: 21.
+- average days from submission to first editorial decision: 54.

 - average days from submission to acceptance: 224.

 Manuscripts get rejected for various reasons and sometimes it does not necessarily relate to the quality of your work.
 Initial rejection often occurs because the manuscript is not submitted as according to the Author Guideline or because the manuscript is beyond our focus and scope.
 Rejection after review might be related to flaws in your study or the writing quality as assessed by reviewers who have expertise in the associated fields and by the editor.
 As JPU receives more manuscripts than the publishing capacity, we apply competitive standard to determine which article that deserves publication based on the fair and ethical practices.